How the ‘Me Too’ movement is shaping this awards season

 But the movement has extended beyond a few people, and is beginning to shape the industry — including its awards ceremonies.
 These events are the pinnacle of media entertainment in America, at which the best of the best are recognized for their achievements, and the winners become faces of success and role models in our society.
 However, the 90th Academy Awards recently established just how much the “Me Too” movement and other initiatives like it have permeated entertainment culture, with some prominent people left off the nominations list.

 There are always favorites going into the Oscars, and this year, James Franco was one of them.
 A shoo-in for Best Actor for his film “The Disaster Artist,” Franco was passed over for any nomination, possibly in light of the recent sexual misconduct allegations against him.
-This was an especially surprising move after Casey Affleck won Best Actor last year, despite two sexual assault lawsuits against him.
+This was an especially surprising move after Casey Affleck won Best Actor last year, despite having settled two sexual harassment lawsuits against him.
 The allegations against Franco came on Jan.
 11, just one day before the Oscar nominations closed, and Franco’s name was quickly struck from the list in what I saw as a remarkable show of solidarity and respect from the Academy to survivors everywhere, emphasizing how “Me Too” is not just a demand to listen, but a call to action as well.

 The most surprising Academy Award nomination went to Christopher Plummer, who’s up for Best Actor in a Supporting Role for his performance in “All the Money in the World.”
 Plummer replaced Kevin Spacey in the role of J. Paul Getty, after Spacey was hastily removed from filming due to numerous people accusing him of sexual assault.
 For me, this decision to remove Spacey is crucial, because without the “Me Too” revolution, it would have been Spacey on the verge of winning that award instead of Plummer — and that would have been unacceptable.
 Hollywood is no longer sweeping celebrities’ personal lives under the rug while continuing to reward them for their public performances, and we have “Me Too” to thank for that.

-Note: *Correction: A previous version of this article incorrectly stated that Casey Affleck faced two sexual assault lawsuits.
-The two lawsuits filed against him were for sexual harassment, not sexual assault.
-The lawsuits were settled for an undisclosed sum.